 (Thanks to our manufacturing division, Cleveland Steel Container, for providing the package testing demonstration videos.)

 * PLEASE NOTE: Pipeline Packaging does not certify UN standards with its package testing.
-We can, however, analyze your packaging for any concerns and provide a "pre-check" prior to paying for valid UN certification package testing.
+We can, however, analyze your packaging for any concerns and provide a "pre-check" before paying for valid UN certification package testing.

 3D Printing for Packaging Analysis

-A customer who purchases pump sprayers from us for years suddenly began experiencing issues.
+A customer who has purchased pump sprayers from us for years suddenly began experiencing issues.
 After pressing down, the pumps weren’t releasing, fully preventing a hard seal.
 The result: dripping pumps.

 A conversation with the manufacturer revealed they were providing the same pumps as always with no alternations.
 No other customer had reported leaking.
 They were at a loss to explain why the leaking was happening.